garethjmsaunders/digital-code-style-guide/css.md

 For larger, more interrelated pieces of UI that require a number of classes, we use a BEM-like naming convention.

-BEM, meaning Block, Element, Modifier, is a front-end methodology coined by developers working at Yandex.
-Whilst BEM is a complete methodology, here we are only concerned with its naming convention.
+BEM, meaning block, element, modifier, is a front-end methodology coined by developers working at Yandex.
+While BEM is a complete methodology, here we are only concerned with its naming convention.
 Further, the naming convention here only is BEM-like; the principles are exactly the same, but the actual syntax differs slightly.

 BEM splits components' classes into three groups:

 * Block: The sole root of the component.
-* Element: A component part of the Block.
+* Element: A component part of the block.
-* Modifier: A variant or extension of the Block.
+* Modifier: A variant or extension of the block.

 To take an analogy (note, not an example):